Regular Business Hours and Holidays

 (Uses ANSI Standard Z535.1 Safety Color Code)

 RED Electric Power Lines, Cables, Conduit and Lighting Cables

 YELLOW Gas, Oil, Steam, Petroleum or Gaseous Materials

 ORANGE Communications, Alarm or Signal Lines, Cables or Conduit

 GREEN Sewers and Drain Lines

-Revised Edition– November 2020… Please discard and recycle older versions
+Please discard and recycle older, out of date versions

 Excavation technology and industry practices continue to evolve.
-The information in this Excavator’s Handbook is provided as guidance, and to help you understand the One-Call Law.
-One-Call of Wyoming was established as a means to protect underground facilities and assist excavators and utilities operators in complying with Wyoming Statutes and to protect the general public as well as the environment.
+The information in this Excavator’s Handbook is provided as guidance, and to help you understand the One Call Law.
+One-Call of Wyoming was established as a means to protect underground facilities, and assist excavators and utilities operators in complying with Wyoming Statute and to protect the general public as well as the environment.